pierrepeterlongo/back_to_sequences/paper/paper.md

 discovery [@uricaru2015reference] to cite only a few.

 One of the keys to the success of the use of $k$-mers is its low resource needs.
-In fact, whatever the sequencing coverage, once filtered, the number of distinct $k$-mers is at most equal to the original genome size.
+Whatever the sequencing coverage, once filtered, the number of distinct $k$-mers is at most equal to the original genome size.
 This offers a minimal impact on RAM and/or disk needs.
 However, this comes at the cost of losing the link between each